adbar/trafilatura/docs/usage-python.rst

 * Text elements: comments, tables
 * Structural elements: formatting, images, links

-Their inclusion can be activated or deactivated using paramaters passed to the ``extract()`` function:
+Their inclusion can be activated or deactivated using parameters passed to the ``extract()`` function:

 .. code-block:: python